jrcopeti/js-mapty-jose/README.md

 # 📍 Mapty: Track Your Workouts

 Mapty is an interactive web application built in vanilla JS to record your workouts on a map.
 Whether you're cycling or running, Mapty will keep a record of your adventures and physical accomplishments.
-It's part of JS course.

 ![Screenshot](screenshot1.png)